-The maintenance of Pound shelters, pound enclosures and pound premises were done at a cost of R153 755.00

-Purchase of feed for 2024/25 for 2ndQuarter was requested and the advert closed on the 20th of September 2024 there is still no appointment and maintenance of Pound shelters/premises for the 3rdQuarter has been submitted for advertisement.
-One hundred and twelve (112) stray/trespassing animals have been collected from July 2024 to date with a total revenue of R8 643.88
+The maintenance of Pound shelters, pound enclosures and pound premises were done at a cost of R153 755.
+Three hundred and eight (308) stray/trespassing animals have been collected from July 2024 to date with a total revenue of R11 307.